Lucio Fulci: Later career

 Fulci travelled to the Philippines and spent six weeks shooting the film Zombi 3.
 Two opposing views were given for Fulci leaving the film, the first being an illness that left him unable to film and the second being that he was having disputes with producers.
 After completing filming, he would later state "(I) didn't finish making Zombie 3, but the reason wasn't anything to do with illness [...] there were arguments and so, I finished off an hour and a quarter of the film".
 Fulci stated that he could not get the script changed, which he deemed to be "dreadful", and modified it with his daughter.
 Claudio Fragasso stated that Fulci simplified his screenplay and shot a seventy-minute film which shocked producer Franco Gaudenzi.

 By the second half of the 1980s, the Italian film industry was struggling with less theatrical distribution of films and productions being made to sell to foreign markets for television and home video.
 In some films, such as Gianni Martucci's The Red Monks, Fulci is credited as a "special effects supervisor" despite not showing up to set or preparing any special effects for the film.
-According to Martucci, Fulci "agreed to "present" the movie" as distributors required "a "heavy" name for the sales abroad.
+According to Martucci, Fulci "agreed to "present" the movie" as distributors required "a "heavy" name for foreign sales.
 By then Fulci had become a name, let's say exportable.
 He was already very ill, and I met him to talk to him about the project" While Fulci's health did get better, Martucci stated that "at that time he couldn't even speak, devoured as he was by cirrhosis."